rehmanx/CodeCreatePlay/Tutorials/StateMachine/readme.md

-### This tutorial is about creating a StateMachine decision making algorithm to create a basic AI NPC character that will
+### This tutorial is about creating a StateMachine decision making algorithm to create a AI_character that will

 1. Wake up early in the morning at his home
 2. Wander around a bit